ppy/osu-wiki/wiki/Beatmap_Spotlights/en.md

 Rewards are distributed to weekly timeshift lobby winners, creators of curated beatmaps and every participant present on the seasonal leaderboard.

 1. The top 10 of each weekly timeshift lobby will be awarded with 1 week of osu! supporter tags.
-2. At the end of each season, the best beatmap creator will be awarded with 1 month of supporter tag.
+2. At the end of each season, the best beatmap creator, as decided by the curators, will be awarded with 1 month of supporter tag.
 3. At the end of each season, every participant is awarded a permanent medal representing their final bracket placement.
   - This feature is currently not implemented on the osu! website.
 A listing of earned medals per user will be provided elsewhere for the time being.
 4. At the end of each season, a new unlockable medal will be added.
 Players need to complete every beatmap of this season once to obtain it.